rickyshahi123/Satyapur-Store/README.md

 # Satyapur-Store
-A simple 5 min website that i built
+A simple website that i built